 What is the Disney Vacation Club?

 Disney Vacation Club is a timeshare program that Disney owns and operates.
-Like all programs, members buy and own points.
-These points are best used at Disney Vacation Club Resorts.
+Like most of these programs, members buy and own points that are best used at Disney Vacation Club Resorts.
 There are 14 of those resorts – ten at Disney World, one at Disneyland, one in Hawaii, one in Vero Beach, Florida and one at Hilton Head, South Carolina.
 For a full list of resorts, click here.
 Points can be used elsewhere but are not as good of a value.

 Members have a certain amount of points that they get each year.
 Staying at each resort costs a certain amount of points each night.
-Along with the points, members have a ‘home resort’.
-This home resort is a resort that you can book 11 months in advance while all the other resorts can be booked only 7 months in advance and may have limited availability.
+Along with the points, members have a ‘home resort’ which is a resort that you can book 11 months in advance while all the other resorts can be booked only 7 months in advance and may have limited availability.
 For example, our home resort is Saratoga Springs Resort in Walt Disney World and we can book that 11 months away from our trip.
-All other DVC Resorts we can book at 7 months away from our desired date.
+All other DVC Resorts we can book 7 months out from our desired date.
 Each resort costs a specific amount of points per night, depending on location and time of year.
 To see how many points each room costs per night, click here.

 Is DVC for me?

 This answer is dependent on a couple of factors – your financial situation, how often you visit Disney destinations, specifically Disney World, and whether or not you care about staying in Disney’s nicer hotels instead of a value resort every trip.
 There are other factors to consider but these are the most notable.